psyrendust/grunt-svg-css/README.md

 #### options.eol
 Type: `String`
-Default value: `'lf'`
+Default value: `null`

 The line ending you would like to convert to.
+Defaults to system line endings returned by `grunt.util.linefeed`.

 | Optional Values | Converts To |
 |-----------------|-------------|